praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

 }
 ```
 ### Stage-03 : SonarQube Analysis
-In this stage i used withSonarQubeEnv to  Prepare SonarQube Scanner environment
+In this stage, I used withSonarQubeEnv to  Prepare the SonarQube Scanner environment
 and shell command sh
 1. Define  a stage SonarQube Analysis
-1. paste the command that we created at the time of sonarqube project creation
+1. paste the command that we created at the time of the sonarqube project creation
 ```sh
 stage('SonarQube Analysis'){
             steps{